Free Mac Cleaner Mac Magican Mac App Review 2017

-Free Software for Mac: Magican Mac App Review
+Free Mac Cleaner for Mac: Magican Mac App Review 2017

-What is Included in This Free Software for Mac Magican Review:
+Free Mac Cleaning Software for Mac Magican Review Includes:

-This Mac app review is for the newest version of the free software for Mac called Magican, and the version reviewed (1.3.0) is the newest one, which is to be released this week (November of 2012).
-Older versions received some not so great reviews, however, in the past I had also reviewed some of their more recent versions, such as 1.2.2 and found that most of the things complained about and / or features that users wish were added, had been taken care of.
+This Mac app review is for the newest version of the free software for Mac called Magican and was updated in July 0f 2017.
+Older versions received some not so great reviews, however, in the past I had also reviewed some of their more recent versions and found that most of the things complained about and / or features that users wish were added, had been taken care of since then.

-As I review this 1.3.0 version of Magican, I will also be looking for the changes that they said were made, such as a better user interface.
-This Magican review was done both on Snow Leopard on my MacBook Pro and on Lion on my iMac.
+As I review Magican I will also be looking for the changes that they said were made, such as a better user interface.
+This Magican review was done both on my MacBook Pro and on my iMac.
 I will note any significant differences.
 The Magican review will include all the major areas that matter to you for a clean Mac and that are needed in order to be included as a good running software for Mac users.